rohitkgp34/Spam-Classifier/README.md

 * To give knowledge to the user about the fake e-mails and relevant e-mails
 * To classify that mail spam or not

-# NLP Baic Algorithm's -
+# NLP Basic Algorithm's -

 # Tokenization #